drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 Objectives:

-1.``Identify key themes and topics``: Determine the main themes and subjects (Menu Rahmah) that consumers are talking about in relation to a company, a product, or a service.
+1.``Identify key themes and topics``: Determine the main themes and subjects (Mental Health) that consumers are talking about in relation to a company, a product, or a service.

 2.``Determine sentiment polarity``: Obtain the polarity (positive or negative) of consumer opinion of a company, its goods, or its services.